aleks00onyshko/book-search-app/README.md

 > **Note**
 > Important to notice, that I didn't implement `computed()` functionality, just didn't want to overcomplicate things

-### Component Pattern
+### Components
-Components are "dumb" views.
-They do not hold business logic.
+Introduced components which are just simple functions that render html.
+Just found it simpler then writing procedural code
 1.  **Read State:** They subscribe to `selectors` inside an `effect()`.
 2.  **Render:** They rebuild only their specific DOM subtree when that `effect()` triggers.
 3.  **Interact:** They delegate events to **Actions**, which updated the `store` -> `selectors` -> `effect()` -> `UI rerenders`.